mantidproject/documents/Requirements/Visualisation_and_Analysis/VATES_Acceleration_Adoption/Meetings/October_20th_2014.md

 * Inelastic diffraction groups have a strong preference for scripting.
 * SC elastic diffraction request for a way of performing creating MD workspaces in a 'point and click' (GUI) style.
 * Speed of creation/merge.
+* Speed of loading saved MD files
 * Symmetrisation
+* Horace stlye syntaxt for extracting cuts etc
+* Harmonised plotting syntax for all plots
+* Validation of cuts / plots from large SQW datasets

 Alignment tools
 ---------